laravel/sanctum/README.md

 return $token->plainTextToken;
 ```

-You may all of the user's tokens using the `tokens` Eloquent relationship provided by the `HasApiTokens` trait:
+You may access all of the user's tokens using the `tokens` Eloquent relationship provided by the `HasApiTokens` trait:

 ```php
 foreach ($user->tokens as $token) {